 150g self-raising flour

 Preheat oven to 190C and butter a 28cm x 18cm baking tray.

 Melt butter in a saucepan large enough to hold all ingredients.

 Add brown sugar, stirring over low heat until dissolved.
 Remove from heat and cool for a few minutes.

 Stir in egg, then add fruit and sift in flour.
 Stir well to mix.

-Press into tray and bake for 20-22 minutes.
+Press into tray and bake for 20 to 22 minutes.

 The slice should have developed a caramel crust and will still move slightly when you rest your hand in the centre.
-If it is positively liquid, cook another 3 minutes.
+If it is positively liquid, cook another three minutes.

 Cool a little and mark into 4cm squares with a sharp knife.
 Allow to cool completely in tray, then cut into squares and store in an airtight tin.